mgrobaker/earthquake_streaming/README.md

 ### Tiered storage
 One interesting feature that originally attracted me to Pulsar is its ability for tiered storage.
 This allows you to store past messages in cheap storage such as S3, which you can then query with PulsarSQL.
 I didn't get time to implement these features of Pulsar but they would be interesting to explore.

-## Improve throughput
+## Improve data throughput
 I did some testing around message throughput and tried a few optimizations.
 However I was not able to increase it significantly.
 Further work could be done here.

 I tried topic partitioning, which enables all the machines in the Pulsar cluster to read from the topic, and not just one.
 I also tried bulk acknowledgement, which acks many messages at once instead of one by one.

 For now, I am doing an async_send, which sends messages as fast as possible without waiting for an acknowledgement.

 In my consumer I am also writing to Postgres.
-I did confirm this is not slowing down the listening to the Pulsar messages.
+I did confirm this is not responsible for slowing down the receiving of the Pulsar messages.

 ## Read real-time OpenEEW data
 You could connect to OpenEEW's real time messaging service and process those messages in Pulsar.

-In this project I played back some of history to simulate the data coming across in real time.
+In this project I instead played back some of history to simulate the data coming across in real time.

 ## Improve earthquake detection functions
 Optimizing the detection is more of a data science undertaking.
 However OpenEEW already does have some pretty good detection functions in their [repo](https://github.com/openeew/openeew).
 This project could use those detection functions.

-## Load government earthquake data to postgres
+## Compare other earthquake data to OpenEEW data
 Many national governments store data about earthquakes.
 You could pull down this data, and land it in postgres.
 From there you could compare government-reported quakes with OpenEEW-detected quakes to see what the differences are.